MY COMBO POTS OF ASSORTED CUTTINGS THAT ROOT & GROW TOGETHER.

 Succulents : Aeonium, Escheveria, Graptoveria, Paddle, Hawarthia, Green Bean, String of Bananas,

 New Zealand Peperomias

 IN CALIFORNIA, STRAWBERRIES ARE GROWN ALL OVER...
 EVEN IN MY COCO POTS!

 Edible plants (like the strawberry), flower and will fare better outside to facilitate pollination and produce fruit.
 Herbs, however, may be kept indoors in a bright location.
 In between dunks, a daily spray with the hose keeps these guys happy in warm weather.

 KITCHEN HERBS FRESHEN UP THE AIR WITH EVERY PINCH!

 The herb famlly is a fragrant one, and worth having just for that alone.
-Herbs are happiest when the soil is not constantly wet.
-So allowing 3-4 days between soaks is best.
-Some herbs are notorious for rapid growth or roots with runners (mint or rosemary, e.g.), and are therfore not the ideal candidates for long term occupancy.
+Herbs are happiest when the soil is not constantly wet, especially when the plant is young.
+So allowing 3-4-5 days between soaks is best.
+Some herbs are notorious for rapid growth or roots with runners (mint or rosemary, e.g.), and are therefore not the ideal candidates for long term occupancy.